Patient Monitor Accessories: Complete Guide by Parameter Type

 Parameter Accessory Function Typical Lifespan Replace When…

-SpO2 Reusable sensor Measures oxygen saturation via light absorption 12 months Intermittent readings, cracked housing, dim LED
+SpO2 Reusable sensor Measures oxygen saturation via light absorption (660nm red + 940nm infrared) 12 months Intermittent readings, cracked housing, dim LED

 Disposable sensor Single-patient-use oxygen measurement Single use After each patient or per manufacturer spec